nickserv/danamccurdy.com/_posts/2019-02-19-little-gods.md

 ---
 Each person
 has their own religion,
+which we could call
-called "The World As I See It".
+"The Way I See the World".

 It has only
 one priest,